-Southern Living magazine calls Gibbs Gardens’ Daffodil Gardens, “the most spectacular display of blooms this side of Holland . . . the most stunning daffodil gardens ever!”
+Southern Living magazine calls Gibbs Gardens’ Daffodil Gardens, “The most spectacular display of blooms this side of Holland . . . the most stunning daffodil gardens ever!”

 As the temps drop, enjoy hundreds of tropical and exotic waterlilies in an array that would make even Monet swoon.
-While your there, be sure to stop at the Arts & Crafts Show, where local artists are selling their original works.
+While you’re there, be sure to stop at the Arts & Crafts Show, where local artists are selling their original works.
 Besides dining at the cafe, there will also be French-inspired cuisine to complete your waterlily experience.

 Just after wrapping up the Waterlily Festival, you can kick off fall with live music, food, flower and lots of fun!
 You can hear bands on the Great Lawn or stroll the trails with accordion players and such.

 Whether you’re a gardener at heart or you just want to dabble, plant sales are GREAT places to pick up new items for your pots and beds.
-They are affordable, and they are usually zone-approved (since they are probably cuttings, or rootings, etc from the garden) and more likely to do well in your own yard.
-It’s also an affordable way to get the kids involved; let them pick out some plants and make their own special garden!
+They are affordable, and they are usually zone-approved (since they are probably cuttings, or rootings, etc, from the garden) and more likely to do well in your own yard.
+It’s also an affordable way to get the kids involved; let them pick out some plants and make their own unique garden!

 The Fish Pool up near the Manor House is not something “featured” at Gibbs Gardens, but it is a place my kids adore.
 I love to head that way in summer because it’s toward the hydrangeas (my favorite plant by a landslide.)
 The kids don’t mind because they like walking under the rose arbor to The Fish Pool, and spending time in the shade admiring the koi.
 There’s even a little platform area for grabbing a drink of water and resting for a bit.